personal-site-of-mine/nezrkaan-site/writeups/point-of-origin.md

 ---

 <p class="lead">
   This month's Bellingcat challenges have all been about blast analysis and they have been fun to work through.
-The challenge gave one photo of a crater in a Ukrainian street.
+This challenge gave one photo of a crater in a Ukrainian street.
 Two questions.
 What street is this and from which direction was the munition fired?
 </p>

 <figure class="article-figure">